In Tribute to All Mother Beings

 Of course, if we share more than 50% of our DNA with carrots, imagine how much all of us of every gender share the kamma or the capacity for loving mothering!

-Not only are we to do this once, but again and again, "whether standing or walking, seated or lying down".
-Multiple dimensions of the interelationships of our being are illuminated and defragmented.
+Not only are we to do this once, but again and again, "whether standing or walking, seated or lying down."
+Multiple dimensions of the interrelationships of our being are illuminated and defragmented.

 An experience that is part and parcel of our humanity, our heritage in having come to birth as a womb-born human being.
-An experience that can not be copyrighted by an religious or not religious tradition, but was much exemplified and encouraged by the Buddha, who gave very much precise and detailed instruction in its cultivation, its development and its practice, and included this experience as eighth in the Noble Eightfold Path, as one third of the Three-fold Training, as one essential factor in the Wings to Awakening or Bodhi Bojjhangas, etc. It is strong in the Buddha's teaching -- in the Buddha's own words "the ancient Path, rediscovered... to be seen and known for themselves by the wise."
+An experience that cannot be copyrighted by any religious or non-religious tradition, but was much exemplified and encouraged by the Buddha, who gave very precise and detailed instruction in its cultivation, its development and its practice, and included this experience as eighth in the Noble Eightfold Path, as one third of the Three-fold Training, as one essential factor in the Wings to Awakening or Bodhi Bojjhangas, etc. It is strong in the Buddha's teaching -- in the Buddha's own words "the ancient Path, rediscovered... to be seen and known for themselves by the wise."

 But the disciple specifically praised as Foremost in Metta was not one of the Buddha's male or female monastic disciples, but a laywoman.
 (This is not to say that it could not have been a layman.)
 And the two of the Buddha's great disciples who were praised as Foremost in Union were a layman and laywoman couple together -- the mother and father of Nakula.

 Women were proactively included, as were men.
 Monastics were proactively included as were lay disciples.
 Single disciples were proactively included as were those acting and living in partnership.
 The Buddha asked us to remember all of them in our practice of Recollection of the Sangha as great examples of Metta in Action, of Liberated and Liberating Awareness, and of a harmonious and unified -- "in tune"- samajiva -- relational embodiment.